JhOe1/Network-Traffic-Analysis-with-Wireshark/README.md

 1. Basic "(http.request or tls.handshake.type eq 1) and !(ssdp)"
  This filter allowed me to:
-Capture HTTP requests and TLS "Client Hello" messages, which are crucial for analyzing web communication and secure connections.
+Capture HTTP requests and TLS "Client Hello" messages, which are crucial for analyzing web communication and secure connections.<br>
-Exclude SSDP traffic, which is often irrelevant in web traffic analysis, ensuring a cleaner and more focused dataset.
+Exclude SSDP traffic, which is often irrelevant in web traffic analysis, ensuring a cleaner and more focused dataset.<br>
 By using this filter, I was able to streamline my analysis and concentrate on packets directly related to web interactions.

 <img width="1317" alt="Screenshot 2024-12-28 at 10 45 19" src="https://github.com/user-attachments/assets/e3df012c-739f-413d-ac1f-3eea2c7baf7c" />